Clan Gregor HONORED CLAN 2020

 Clan MacLeod https://www.clanmacleodusa.org/home.html

 The roots of Clan MacLeod are in the Highlands and Islands of northwestern Scotland.
 Since the days of Leod in the 13th century, it has grown to be a worldwide clan with active societies in ten countries.
-The Clan MacLeod Society, USA and its sister societies provide a vehicle to communicate and strengthen the bonds of fellowship in our farflung family—people of the name MacLeod (however spelled), families with names long associated with the Clan (see our list of “Septs”), and MacLeod descendants under other surnames, as well as friends with an interest in the rich heritage of the Clan MacLeod.
+The Clan MacLeod Society, USA and its sister societies provide a vehicle to communicate and strengthen the bonds of fellowship in our far-flung family—people of the name MacLeod (however spelled), families with names long associated with the Clan (“Septs”), and MacLeod descendants under other surnames, as well as friends with an interest in the rich heritage of the Clan MacLeod.
+The Progenitor of the Clan was Leod, who gained possession of much of Skye, including the Cuillins, Harris and Lewis in the mid 13th century.
+Later tradition claimed that he was descended from the Norse Kings of Man.
+Dunvegan was acquired by marriage to the MacRailt heiress and became the principle seat of the Clan where the Castle was built and developed.
+The Clan takes its name from Leod, whose sons were MacLeod, mac being Gaelic for son.
+Leod had two sons, or grandsons, Tormod, English Norman, and Torcall, English Torquil, who became progenitors of the MacLeods of Harris and Dunvegan and the MacLeods of the Lewes.

 For a little fun this year we’re happy to have Dane the Balloon Man!
 He’ll be creating fun balloon designs and works for tips!
 Treat him well y’all! https://www.facebook.com/DanetheBalloonMan/